RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 ### Limitations

-* No support for Hashicorp Vault for storing secrets (RED-95805)
-* No support for upgrading the database Redis version
 * Admission is not blocking REAADB with `shardCount` which exceeds license quota.
 (RED-96301)

   Fix the problems with the REAADB and reapply.